varunrmantri23/CrimsonCache/README.md

 CrimsonCache currently supports the following commands:

 ### Basic Commands

 -   `PING [message]` - Test connectivity, returns PONG or the message if provided
 -   `SET key value [EX seconds]` - Set a key to a value with optional expiration
 -   `GET key` - Get the value of a key
 -   `DEL key [key ...]` - Delete one or more keys
 -   `EXISTS key [key ...]` - Check if keys exist
 -   `EXPIRE key seconds` - Set a key's time to live in seconds
 -   `TTL key` - Get the time to live for a key

+### Persistence Operations

+-   `SAVE` - Synchronously save the dataset to disk
+-   `BGSAVE` - Asynchronously save the dataset to disk in the background

+## Data Persistence

+CrimsonCache provides RDB-style persistence similar to Redis:

+-   **Automatic Saving**: The database is automatically saved to disk:

+    -   After a specified number of changes (default: 1000)
+    -   After a specified time period (default: 300 seconds/5 minutes)

+-   **Manual Saving**: You can trigger persistence manually:

+    -   `SAVE` command performs a blocking save operation
+    -   `BGSAVE` command saves in the background without blocking

+-   **Recovery**: When the server starts, it automatically loads the latest snapshot from disk.

 ## Testing Your Redis-compatible Commands